BloopAI/bloop/README.md

 ## Privacy

 We store as little data as possible.
-Opting in now to send telemetry to bloop helps us identify bugs and make data-driven product decisions.
-This option sends us crash reports, logs and high level information about feature usage (so we can tell that a search was made, but we wouldn't be able to see the query or results).
-If you change your mind, you can always disable this later in Settings!
+We use telemetry to helps us identify bugs and make data-driven product decisions.
 You can read our full privacy policy [here](https://bloop.ai/privacy).

 ## License